m-voit/concepts-of-programming-languages/study-project/paper.md

 Immutability is a desired property, especially in functional programming, because it reduces unintended side effects.

 Unfortunately, true immutability can't be achieved in JavaScript.
-Although it's possible to create constructs that are sort of immutable, there is no built-in immutability as in pure functional programming languages.
+Although it's possible to create constructs that are sort of immutable, there is no built-in or default immutability as in pure functional programming languages.

 One way to achieve immutability in JavaScript is to use the `const` keyword, that allows to define constant variables, functions or objects.
-But while primitive types as strings defined with the `const` keyword are truly constant, objects created with the `const` keyword are still mutable [moz07].
+But while primitive types as strings are truly constant, when defined with the `const` keyword, objects created with the `const` keyword are still mutable [moz07].
 As we can see in the example below, the properties of the `result` object can still be reassigned, despite the `result` object being declared as `const`.
 So, used on an object, the `const` keyword only prevents to assign a new value to the object.